reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   boolean getAsBoolean();
 }
 ```
-**This is the boolean-producing primitive specialization of Supplier.** There is no requirement that a distinct result be returned each time the supplier is invoked.
-This is a functional interface whose functional method is `getAsBoolean()`.
+This is a special type of data supplier that produces `true` or `false` values.
+It's important to note that it doesn't have to return a different result every time we call it.
+This is a type of function that has a functional method called `getAsBoolean()`.

-Let's see example of `BooleanSupplier`:
+Check out this `BooleanSupplier` example in action:

 ```java
 @ParameterizedTest